Identification

 Find your Microsoft Advertising account's payment threshold

-To find your Microsoft Advertising account's payment threshold, follow these steps:
+To find your Microsoft Advertising account's payment threshold, go through these steps:

 1. Sign in to your Microsoft Advertising account.